nmeylan/nmFullscreenEditor/README.md

 What is nmFullscreenEditor ?
 ==================
 A textarea fullscreen mode editor.
+With text indentation support on tabulation key press or shift + tabulation.

 How to use ?
 ==================